raphaelmenges/vsd-expert-survey/README.md

 ## Questions
 All questions of the survey are contained in the [index.html](index.html#L87) file.

-## Analysis
+## Results & Analysis
-The results of the survey and analysis with an IPython Notebook thereof is stored under [analysis](./analysis).
+The results of the survey and analysis with an IPython Notebook thereof is stored under [analysis](analysis).

 ## License
 >Copyright 2024 Raphael Menges